tbma79/sane-research-group/content/authors/rengan-dou/_index.md

 user_groups:
   - Graduate Students
 ---
-Rengan Dou is a 5th year Ph.D. student at the Department of Computer Science, School of Computing, National University of Singapore.
-He is currently working with Richard on resource management on clouds.
+Rengan Dou was Ph.D. student at the Department of Computer Science, School of Computing, National University of Singapore.
+He worked with Richard on resource management on clouds.